atronov/sudoku/README.md

 ## Main commands

+To start local development.
+`npm run dev`

+To launch tests.
+`npm test`

 To build main code.
 `npm run build`

 To build service worker.
 Run it only after previous command.
 `npm run build-sw`

+Now you can put files from `dist` folder on your favorite storage.